Working Paper

 - Grant: Approx. 1,500 GBP, KIER Foundation, Kyoto University, Japan, 2025-26

-- Presentations: Hitotsubashi U
+- Presentation: Hitotsubashi U

 - Grant: Approx. 3,000 GBP, Labor Research Center, Japan, 2025-26